• Skip to primary navigation

 • Bring a large pasta pot filled with water to a boil.
 Sprinkle several pinches of salt into the water and then add the pasta.
 Cook the pasta for 2 minutes shorter than the package recommends to avoid mushy mac & cheese.
 (Between 5 - 8 minutes, depending on your brand of pasta.)

 • Meanwhile, rub a pat of softened butter around the inside of a 9x13-in baking dish and set aside.
-In a small bowl, melt 4 tablespoon of butter on HIGH heat for 30 seconds.
+In a small bowl, melt 4 tbsp of butter on HIGH heat for 30 seconds.
 Add the breadcrumbs to the bowl and stir together with a fork until the mixture is evenly damp, set aside.

 • Drain the noodles and set aside.
 In the now-empty pasta pot, prepare the cheese sauce.
 Melt the butter over medium heat.
 Whisk in the flour and continue to stir until the mixture bubbles and turns light brown, about 2 - 3 minutes.